matteocam/matteocam.github.io/index.md

 classes: wide
 ---

+Binary whales _might_ not exist.
+In constrast, I hold the belief that I do.

 I'm a post-doctoral researcher at the [IMDEA Software Institute](https://software.imdea.org/index.html), currently working with
 [Dario Fiore](http://www.dariofiore.it/) on cryptographic protocols for verifiable computation.